WTP016-CN/WTP016-CN/README.md

 Hi there!
 I'm WTP016, a student from junior high school.

-I'm Chinese so my English may not be particularly good!
-That's why I sometimes use machine translation to communicate with you.
+I'm Chinese so my English may not be particularly good, that's why I sometimes use machine translation to communicate with you.

 🐟 Currently working on nothing.